aogz/langlab/README.md

 LangLab is proud to be built using **Chrome's built-in AI APIs**, participating in the **Google Chrome Built-in AI Challenge 2025**.
 We leverage the following APIs to create a comprehensive learning experience:

--   **Translator API**: Delivers a fast, private, and seamless translation experience for selected text.
+-   **Translator API**: Delivers a fast, private, and seamless translation experience for selected text
+- **Language Detection API**: Built-in language detection to activate extension only when needed.
 -   **Prompt API**: Powers our Contextual Q&A and Grammar Guru features.
-With multimodal support, you can even ask questions about images, making it a perfect tool for visual learners.
+   - Multimodal support for **image and audio input**, you can provide an image to generate questions or speak your answers directly to the extension.

 Using on-device models means:
 -   **🚀 Blazing Speeds**: Translations are almost instantaneous.